-2.-(1) Every registered surveyor shall observe and be guided by Part I of the Code of Professional Conduct and Ethics set out in the Schedule.

-(2) Every licensed corporation, partnership and limited liability partnership shall, when supplying survey services in Singapore, observe and be guided by Part II of the Code of Professional Conduct and Ethics set out in the Schedule.
+- 2.-(1) Every registered surveyor shall observe and be guided by Part I of the Code of Professional Conduct and Ethics set out in the Schedule. - (2) Every licensed corporation and partnership shall, when supplying survey services in Singapore, observe and be guided by Part II of the Code of Professional Conduct and Ethics set out in the Schedule.